 Work effectively independently and as a member of a team in the baking industry.

-Qualified students will complete an unpaid work placement in the baking and pastry industry in the Greater Toronto Area for seven weeks in the fourth semester (40 hours per week).
+Qualified students will complete an unpaid work placement in the baking and pastry industry in the Greater Toronto Area.
 Students will also be able to apply for placements across Canada and Europe, which have jump-started many successful careers.

 Our seven on-campus kitchen labs comprise the most modern facilities in the world.
 Among them are the award-winning culinary demonstration theatre and kitchen lab, induction cooking labs with high-tech exhaust and theatre-style seating and cooking demonstration area.